mrhorin/suggestrap/README.md

 ```

 ## Customize
-If you would like to customize a css style of a suggestion, you need to override the css style yourself.
+If you'd like to customize a css style of a suggestion element, you need to override the css style yourself.
 ```css
 /* Example */
 ul#suggestrap {